 You’ll need insulation in the summer for warmth, in the winter to keep the heat in and also to soundproof it when you’re driving or sleeping.

 Ideally, insulation should be stuck to the floor, ceiling and walls of the van.
-The windows in caravans are double glazed, so they don’t need insulation.
+The windows in motorhomes are double glazed, so they don’t need insulation.
 If the van has been converted, it is a good idea to buy or sew insulating screens on the side windows.

 What kind of ventilation should I put in the van?